insillion/bonzah/README.md

 - Secondary insurance for accidents between vehicles.
 - Excess coverage up to $100,000 per person and up to $500,000 in total.
 - Excess Property Damage up to $10,000 beyond any primary coverage.
 (Coverage amount varies based on the state.)
-- Does not cover damage to the rental vehicle.
+- Does not cover rental vehicle damage.
+- Excludes medical, PIM, UIM, and UM where allowed by law
+- Not for commercial use.
+Not compatible with cars for hire and delivery services such as Uber, Lyft, DoorDash.
 - SLI is an optional insurance for those who want more extensive coverage.
 - [Description of Coverage](https://pablowstorageaccount.blob.core.windows.net/prod/assets/ARIG.SLI.Only.Brochure.pdf)
 <br>